 Homemade Almond Milk Pancakes are light and fluffy and full of tasty vanilla flavor.
-These are dairy free pancakes that can be made with vanilla almond milk for extra vanilla flavor or plain almond milk.
+These are dairy free pancakes that can be made with plain almond milk or vanilla almond milk for extra vanilla flavor.
 They are made in 1 bowl and are quick, simple, and a perfect breakfast for any morning.
 A delicious alternative to store bought pancake mix and those made with dairy milk.

 If you've ever wondered how to make healthy pancakes that are still just as delicious as the classic fluffy buttermilk pancakes, this recipe is it!

 Almond milk pancakes are a dairy-free pancake recipe that is still super fluffy and delicious.
 You can make them with plain or vanilla almond milk.
 They can even be made with oat milk and are just as delicious.

 These dairy-free pancakes are an easy way for those who are dairy intolerant to enjoy an American breakfast staple.
 They are also perfect for anyone who simply wants to cut back on dairy products.
 Overall I love almond milk as a replacement for dairy milk.

 I first made the vanilla version of these pancakes when experimenting with ways to take our favorite foods and make them healthier.
 My small children were stuck in their "only pancakes, waffles, or bagels for breakfast" phase.

 So I increased the nutritional benefit and made dairy-free pancakes with 2 simple substitutions:

 They are full of vanilla flavor and one of the best dairy-free pancakes you'll ever make!
 Make sure to see my tips below in the "Recipe FAQs" for making your pancakes extra fluffy